-Toyota Car Insurance
+Toyota Insurance Quotes

 Compare all car insurance companies at once.

-How much does Toyota car insurance cost?
+How much does Toyota insurance cost?

 Whether your Toyota is a fuel-efficient Prius, a family-friendly Sedona or a load-hauling Tundra, it's important to find the ideal auto insurance policy to suit your vehicle.
 The typical Toyota is slightly more expensive than average to insure, but great deals are out there if you're willing to shop around.
-The average cost to insure a Toyota is $1,234 per year (approximately $102 per month).
-This falls just 4% above the national average insurance cost for all vehicles.
-However, if you select Plymouth Rock as your insurer, you could pay less than average: Plymouth Rock's rates on most newer Toyota models fall within the $700-$800 per year range.
+The average cost to insure a Toyota is $1,844 per year (approximately $153 per month).

+However, if you select Allied as your insurer, you could pay less than average: Allied's typical rates on most newer Toyota models fall within the $700-$800 per year range.
 On the other hand, Toyota insurance rates from Liberty Mutual are near-double average.
-Several Toyota models offer bargain insurance rates, including the Yaris ($1,074 per year) and the Highlander ($1,079).
+Several Toyota models offer bargain insurance rates, including the Yaris and the Highlander.

 Toyota has branched out into the insurance market in recent years and now offers auto insurance coverage under its own banner.
 While customers have long been able to buy car insurance through Toyota directly, those programs partnered with other insurance companies.
 Toyota has now started selling branded insurance in Arizona, Illinois, Ohio, and South Carolina with plans to soon expand to Georgia, Missouri, Tennessee and Texas.

 To provide this coverage, Toyota has partnered with Toggle, a subsidiary of Farmers Insurance, which acts as the underwriting company.